nimritee/nimritee-blogs/content/blog/SoftwareTesting/index.md

 ---
 title: Software testing & Growing Business needs
 date: "2020-06-14T08:38:37.121Z"
-description: "Software testing discovers bugs during the development phase, ensuing a smooth user experience.
-It makes the software more reliable and easy to use.
-The need of Automated Testing.
-Is Selenium the best Automation Testing Tool?"
+description: "Software testing is imperative, as it controls the success rate and the growth of the business.
+I have gathered few business problems and tried answering the issues in this blogs, by focusing on Frontend Automated Testing using Selenium."
 ---

 ![Software Testing](./TestingHero.png)